shobbs/shobbs.github.io/index.md

 This site is still a work in progress.
 ## Quote of the day

-> This is a blockquote following a header.
->
 > Temperance.
 Eat not to dullness; drink not to elevation.
 >Silence.
 Speak not but what may benefit others or yourself; avoid trifling conversation.
 >Order.
 Let all your things have their places; let each part of your business have its time.